St Mary's Cambridge Higher Secondary School

-St Mary’s Cambridge Higher Secondary School, also Saint Mary’s Cambridge Higher Secondary School and formerly St Mary's Cambridge High School, is a private Catholic primary and secondary school for boys, located on Murree Road in Rawalpindi, Pakistan.
+St Mary’s Cambridge Higher Secondary School, formerly St Mary's Cambridge High School, is a private Catholic primary and secondary school for boys, located on Murree Road in Rawalpindi, Pakistan.

 History

 St Mary’s Cambridge Higher Secondary School is one of the oldest independent schools of Rawalpindi.
 It is housed in an old building which was previously used as hospital, named Holy Family Hospital.
 The hospital moved to its present building in Satellite Town during the early 1950s and the building was handed over to the school.
 The school is owned and managed by the Roman Catholic Diocese of Islamabad-Rawalpindi.
 It provides religious education in Islam as per the curriculum decided by the local education board.
+Current Principal is Mr. Asif Nawab Gill who has served the school both as a teacher and principal earlier as well.

 Location and facilities

 St Mary’s Cambridge Higher Secondary School is located on Murree Road between Liaqat Bagh and Committee Chowk.
 It is easily accessible from anywhere in the city and from Islamabad.